UCAT

 What this means is that each UCAT subsection is timed differently despite carrying equal weighting to the overall UCAT score.
 Hence, you need to focus on improving your deductive pace one UCAT section at a time.
 On this basis, you don’t just have a solid insight into which specific UCAT question consume a lot of your time, but also gain an awareness as to which skill is explicitly being tested.

-In our comprehensive and concentrated UCAT courses, our mentors aim to fully disclose the many time hurdles you can possibly face on UCAT test day.
+UCAT success is directly correlated with studying the right UCAT preparation material.
+In our comprehensive and concentrated UCAT courses, our mentors aim to highlight the many time hurdles you can face on UCAT test day.
 Some of these include, wasting time on simpler calculations or not utilising the calculator, re-reading the passages numerous times and not effectively using keyboard shortcuts.
 These small pockets of time you lose actually constitute a larger portion of your test time.